 - The Daily Dot reported on an alarming development connected to Windows 10's End User License Agreement.
 "Microsoft won't hesitate to make sure the programs and games you have installed on your computer are legitimate, and if not, it has the right to disable them."
 The agreement includes preventing "unauthorized hardware peripheral devices" but who determines legitimate use could be a problem.

-What fanwork transitions do you think should be remembered?
+What areas do you think fans should remain vigilant about?
 Write about them in Fanlore!
 Contributions are welcome from all fans.